Highlights for milnacipran

 medicines for migraine headache like almotriptan, eletriptan, frovatriptan, naratriptan, rizatriptan, sumatriptan, zolmitriptan

 medicines that treat or prevent blood clots like warfarin, enoxaparin, and dalteparin

 NSAIDS, medicines for pain and inflammation, like ibuprofen or naproxen

 other medicines for depression, anxiety, or psychotic disturbances

 How to Use milnacipran

 Take this medicine by mouth with a glass of water.
 You can take it with or without food.
 If it upsets your stomach, take it with food.
 Follow the directions on the prescription label.
 Do not take your medicine more often than directed.
 Do not stop taking this medicine suddenly except upon the advice of your doctor.
-Stopping this medicine too quickly may cause serious side effects or your condition may worsen.\n \nA special MedGuide will be given to you by the pharmacist with each prescription and refill.
-Be sure to read this information carefully each time.\n \nTalk to your pediatrician regarding the use of this medicine in children.
-Special care may be needed.
+Stopping this medicine too quickly may cause serious side effects or your condition may worsen.

 If you miss a dose, skip that dose and take the next dose at your regular time.
 Do not take double or extra doses.

 Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
 Throw away any unused medicine after the expiration date.